samhaaf/useful_scripts/README.md

 make setup
 ```

+And all of these scripts will be in your $PATH.
+To use in the current shell, source your profile script.

-To get the most recent version of the scripts on this machine, run:
+To get the most recent updates, run:

 ```
 make sync